Understanding how to prepare for Medical School interviews is the most important place to start.

-The way you structure your answers at your medicine interview is critically important.
+The way you structure your answers in your Medicine interview is crucial.
 This is because it prevents you from rambling and ensures you cover key points.
-We recommend using the STARR acronym:

-Tell me about a time when you have successfully demonstrated leadership skills?
+For example: Tell me about a time when you have successfully demonstrated leadership skills?

 Task: To lead the team to the best of my abilities, ensuring we operated well as a team and achieved our objective: winning the cup.